JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20230214.md

 The district doesn’t even attempt to put an example parcel’s cost impact for this bond in its campaign materials.
 Instead, they just show a bar chart for 4 future years (2024-2027) with a $1.26 bond tax rate as their guess.

 This bond has a 21 year payback scheduled.
-No mention of what happens in years 2028-2044.
+There is no mention of what happens in years 2028-2044.

 For that tax rate of $1.26 the district fails to mention their assumptions for rapidly increasing Total AV (assessed value) of all taxable properties within the district’s boundaries.